quozd/awesome-dotnet/README.md

 ## Media

+* [AudioControl](https://github.com/devmartins/AudioControl) - Library for volume control of the main audio in Windows 10.
 * [CSCore](https://github.com/filoe/cscore) - An advanced audio library, supporting playback/recording, decoding/encoding and processing of audio data in realtime (effects, visualizations, ...).
 * [TagLib#](https://github.com/mono/taglib-sharp) - TagLib# (aka taglib-sharp) is a library for reading and writing metadata in media files, including video, audio, and photo formats